staranto/zxcv/readme.md

 ## Parameter Sets

 Common queries options can be stored in a Parameter Set file.
 By defaut, these files are stored in `$ZXCV_CFGDIR`.
-A different default location can be used by setting `$ZXCV_PSDIR` or explicitly specifying an explicit file on the command line.
+A different default location can be used by setting `$ZXCV_PSDIR` or specifying an explicit file on the command line.

 Parameter sets save you from having to remember re-type long command lines.
 For example --